shanin18/Dua-Rukya-Client/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📸 Dua Ruqyah <a name="about-project"></a>
+# 🤲 Dua Ruqyah <a name="about-project"></a>

-Captured Visions is a MERN-based photography school website with Firebase authentication.
-It features a Course Marketplace for browsing detailed courses and an Instructor Portal for managing classes.The integration of secure payment gateways ensures smooth transactions, while the Material-UI interface guarantees an intuitive user experience across all devices.
+Welcome to our webpage dedicated to dua and ruqyah, curated by the IRD Foundation.
+Explore a treasure trove of Islamic supplications and healing practices, meticulously organized to cater to various needs.
+Whether seeking divine guidance, protection, or remedy from ailments, our webpage offers a comprehensive resource for spiritual growth and well-being.
+Join us on this journey of faith and empowerment as we harness the transformative power of dua and ruqyah.